What is Capital Expenditure?

-As we discussed above, such expenditure gives a return over a long period of time, all such expenses need to capitalize and taken to the balance sheet.
+As we discussed above, such expenditure gives a return over a long period of time.
+All such expenses need to capitalize and taken to the balance sheet.
 These expenditures over the period are written off as depreciation on the fixed assets.
-And thus these expenses get a debit to the profit and loss account over the life of the asset.
+And thus, these expenses get debited to the profit and loss account over the life of the asset.
 Or till the expense will continue to give the benefit.
 But there is a subtle difference with regard to expenses on these assets.
 So, while the original cost and any additions thereon are capitalized, however, the expenses towards its repairs and maintenance of that asset to sustain its working during the year do not flow to the balance sheet.
-Rather a direct debit happens to the current year’s profit and loss account and thus write-off happens in the current year itself.
+Instead, a direct debit happens to the current year’s profit and loss account, and thus write-off occurs in the current year itself.

 The presentation of these investments happens in different ways in different financial records.
 They all flow to the cash flow statement under the category of investing activities, as it is a cash outflow for that particular accounting year.
 It is shown as expenses incurred like purchases of property, plant and equipment, PP & E, etc. And these all find a place as an asset in the balance sheet under the head “Property, plant and equipment.”

 The requirement of capital expenditure depends on the type of industry and the project at hand.
 It varies from industry to industry.
-A capital-intensive company requires higher investment.
-Whereas a non-capital intensive company needs to incur a lesser amount of CAPEX.
-Further, in line with the accounting guidelines each year, the assets get depreciated till the end of the useful life of that asset.
+A capital-intensive company requires a higher investment.
+At the same time, a non-capital intensive company needs to incur a lesser amount of CAPEX.
+Further, in line with the accounting guidelines, each year, the assets get depreciated till the end of the useful life of that asset.
 Depreciation represents the wear and tear of that asset.
 (Read Capitalizing Assets to learn more).